nicoladebbia/CredLink/CONTRIBUTING.md

 ---

-Thank you for contributing to C2 Concierge!
+Thank you for contributing to CredLink!
 Your help makes this project better for everyone.